County Floors - The Wood Floor Store Hardwood Flooring - Committed to Excellence

 Appearance:

-Natural bamboo is pale yellow in color, while the carbonized variety of bamboo is more brownish-yellow in color.
-As a service to our customers, we can obtain a wide variety of other colored bamboo flooring as well.
+Natural bamboo is pale yellow in color, while the carbonized variety of bamboo is more brownish yellow in color.
+As a service to our customers, we can obtain a wide variety of other colored bamboo floorings as well.
 The species has a very linear grain and is fairly smooth in texture.

 Properties:

 Bamboo is a renewable resource due to its short growth time requirement.
-It only takes about four years from planting to harvest time to prepare it for flooring applications.
+It takes only about four years from planting to harvest time to prepare it for flooring applications.
 This flooring also has the added benefit of being highly resistant to moisture absorbtion.
-Therefore if humidity is an issue, bamboo flooring offers a material which will remain true in shape.
+Therefore, if humidity is an issue, bamboo flooring offers a material that will remain true in shape.

 Janka Hardness: